ibm-cloud-docs/activity-tracker/templates-archiving.md

 | `IP invalid`       | Reports when the request is originating from an IP address that is not in the IP allowed list. |
 | `Unable to access bucket`    | Reports when there is a `ReplicationConfigurationNotFoundError` and archiving fails. |
 | `Unauthorized access` | Reports unauthorized attempts to access your archives and manage 1 bucket.
 Checks reason codes 403 and 401.|
-{: caption="Table 4.
-Archiving enablement predefined views to report failures" caption-side="bottom"}
+{: caption="Archiving enablement predefined views to report failures" caption-side="bottom"}